HildingLinden/Logic-Sim/README.md

 ## Controls
 Click on empty space to place gate
-Click and drag on gate to connect it to another gate
+Click and drag on gate to connect it to another gate, or click on an empty space
+when dragging connection to place the path of the connection
 Click and drag on empty space to select gates in an area
 Hold shift, click and drag on a gate or a group of selected gates to move them
 Hold shift, click and drag on an empty space to move the world around